Skip to content

 Schools

 For training and whole-school support to develop provision for children and young people with SLCN or social communication and autism needs, please contact your area Speech, Language, Communication and Autism Lead Teacher.
+Find out more about the SLCN training offer for schools.

 Opening in a new window